-Appropriation bills and State laws together provide the necessary legal framework for the State to collect money and spend it on the operations of State agencies, aid to local governments and school districts, and for capital projects and debt service.
+State laws and appropriation bills together provide the necessary legal framework for the State to collect money and spend it on the operations of State agencies, aid to local governments and school districts, and for capital projects and debt service.
 However, the tax laws do not contain estimates of how much income the State will generate from each levy - these amounts must be estimated.
 Similarly, estimates must be made of spending, based on an evaluation of each State program and its attendant costs and eligibility requirements.
 Together these projections of income and spending constitute the Financial Plan.